vikumsw/vikumsw.github.io/blog/the_3Ds_of_machine_learning_systems_design_note/index.md

 Purpose of the article is describing the challenges of deploying our innovation and consider what the solutions may be.

 ## The 3D's process
+The 3D's is a process for machine learning systems design characterized using three challenges : Decomposition, Data and Deployment.
 ### The Decomposition Challenge:
 We have to put some careful thought into right sub-processes to automate with machine learning.
 #### Why?: